 We explain how the CITES Law will affect guitarists.
 Could this mean guitars with Rosewood may become a thing of the past?
-UPDATE SEPTEMBER '19
+UPDATE DECEMBER '19 - it's basically over!

 If you’re a guitarist, there’s a really good chance one or many of your guitars has been built using rosewood.
 Whether on the body of an acoustic, or more than likely the fretboard; rosewood has long been used to create guitars thanks to its beautiful sound, resonance and comfortable, hardwearing properties which make it ideal for fretboards.
 Now, with the new CITES laws coming into effect, those guitars you own could potentially be the last ones using that wood.